Elmhurst’s Department of Business and Economics offers a wealth of opportunities to test your ideas and yourself in the

 Students may go abroad for a summer, a January Term, a week-long short course, or a full term.

 Students learn the latest developments in marketing by participating in Elmhurst’s campus chapter of the American Marketing Association.

 Elmhurst’s AMA has been honored by the national organization with the following national awards: Top 8 Chapter in the United States, Top 16 Case Study Competition and Top 5 Website.

-The Department of Business has instituted a series of workshops for credit that help prepare Elmhurst College students of any major for the many key financial decisions they make in college and will have to make in the future.
+The Department of Business and Economics has instituted a series of workshops for credit that help prepare Elmhurst College students of any major for the many key financial decisions they make in college and will have to make in the future.

 The workshops are staffed by specialists in specific areas of finance.
 Fall seminars are generally geared to freshmen and sophomores and include budgeting, financial aid and credit cards.

 Spring topics are designed for juniors and seniors and cover employee benefits, life insurance, taxes and investments.

 The goal of Elmhurst’s Logistics & Supply Chain Research Institute is to enhance understanding and push the edge of knowledge in the field.

 To that end, the institute conducts research on relevant logistics and supply chain management concerns, interests, and problems.